 Some aging adults pass away before their time.
 While there are no guarantees in life, your loved one may be able to prolong his or her health by taking medications on time, eating well, and exercising regularly.
 Advise your loved one to get a complete physical screening done as well.

 When helping your loved one prepare a bucket list, make sure to keep his or her physical and mental limitations in mind.
 Some of the above activities may require a professional caregiver’s assistance.
-For reputed and reliable hourly and live-in care, North Coast families can contact Home Care Assistance at 1300 LIVE-IN or (02) 6646 3527.
+For reputed and reliable hourly and live-in care, North Coast families can contact Home Care Assistance at (02) 6646 3527.
 We provide comprehensive care plans and trusted caregivers to boost senior health and wellbeing, which can help them pursue their bucket list activities.